BasicsHome and Search

 Following Henry Gulliver’s departure Joseph Perlmutter, a watchmaker was recorded at no. 244 in a 1907 trade directory.
 A few years later, when the 1909/10 Valuation took place, no. 244 was described as a ‘brick built terrace shop and house of two storeys’.
 It had three rooms on the first floor and a shop, parlour and kitchen on the ground floor, frontage to High Street being 16’ 7”.

 Joseph Perlmutter remained at this address according to trade directories to 1938.
 In 1940 Norman Biddlecombe, cycle repairer was recorded at no. 244.Top

 Number 245A Samuel Goddard, umbrella maker, is included in the 1839 directory; by 1851 a person of this name and occupation was living at number 245.
 In 1861 Mrs Eliza ‘Lungernot’ umbrella maker lived here, then in 1871 John Longenotto (in 1874 Longinotto), in 1881 Mrs Elizabeth Longinotto and 1882 Miss Mary Ann Longinotto.

 The premises were subsequently used by John Sullivan, boot and shoe dealer (1890) and, following his death that year, by his wife Mary Sullivan (1891, 1901).
-There is a link to a 1900 photo of John Sullvan's shop below.
+See link to 1900 and 1950 photos of this shop below.

 The owner for numbers 242 – 245 was A H Farrow at the time of the 1909/10 Valuation; the properties were sold to him in June 1901.